Post-incident Resources for First Responders

 Understanding compassion fatigue and compassion satisfaction: Tips for disaster responders: This SAMHSA DTAC podcast can help disaster behavioral health professionals learn about the positive and negative effects of helping disaster survivors. https://www.youtube.com/watch?v=aSJ0Lk8MsIQ&list=PLBXgZMI_zqfRcTt9ndxkbieQ-pQslk-R6

-Guidance is also available to non-professional, Good Samaritan responders and even those who simply witness a traumatic event.
+Guidance and active shooter training are also available to non-professional, Good Samaritan responders and even those who simply witness a traumatic event.
 Please see our blog “After the Emergency — Helping Rescuers and Witnesses Cope” for tips and resources.

 For everyone who bravely steps up in a time of need, thank you for your courage and compassion!